 Video of the Day

-Ladybug larvae, which look a bit like a spiny, short caterpillar that's black with red markings, also eat pests, such as aphids.
+Ladybug larvae look completely unlike the cute adults, and it's important not to kill these because they also eat pests such as aphids.
+The larvae look a bit like a spiny, short caterpillar or a tiny alligator that's black with red markings.
 Ladybugs often lay their eggs near aphid colonies to ensure the larvae have plenty to eat once the eggs hatch.
-Some varieties lay eggs more than once during the growing season for added benefit to nearby plants.
-The variety called Hippodamia convergens, or convergent ladybug, is sold specifically to control aphids.
-The C-7, or seven-spotted ladybug, is another variety sold for aphid control.
+Some species lay eggs more than once during the growing season for added benefit to nearby plants.

 Attract ladybugs with a variety of plants nearby, such as the herbs dill, fennel, cilantro, oregano and thyme.
 Dandelions also attract ladybugs, as does Queen Anne's lace.
 Many types of ladybugs also consume pollen and nectar besides plant pests.
 If purchasing ladybugs for your garden, keep in mind that they may not stay in your garden since they fly freely.
 As long as there's a steady food source nearby, the ladybugs should still frequent your yard.

-Hover fly larvae, which look like caterpillars, prey on garden pests, such as aphids, thrips and scales.
+Hover fly larvae, which look like caterpillars, prey on garden pests, such as aphids, thrips and scale insects.
 Adult hover flies enjoy flower nectar and inadvertently pollinate plants in their quest for nourishment, so they're beneficial insects both as adults and as larvae.

 Dragonflies and damselflies are fun to watch, and they're great for keeping pests, such as mosquitoes and moths, to a minimum.
 These four-winged fliers lay eggs in or near the water.
 Immature dragonflies are helpful in that they eat mosquito larvae, which are often found in relatively calm water.
 Damselflies are often mistaken as dragonflies, but they're just as beneficial.
 Damselflies are smaller with more delicate, slender bodies, such as the shiny blue varieties often seen in the same area as dragonflies.